argh15/ChatApp/README.md

 <h1 align="center" id="title">Chat App</h1>

-<p id="description">This cryptocurrency tracking app iOS application (only iPhones) uses MVVM Architecture Combine and CoreData.
-This app aims to solidify the concepts of SwiftUI and Combine.
-It uses multi-threading animations, publishers/subscribers, and data persistence and supports dark mode.\nIt was a lot of fun exploring these concepts.
-I'll be rolling out a new version of this app soon.</p>
+<p id="description">This iOS chat application (only iPhones) leverages SwiftUI and the StreamChat SDK to provide a feature-rich messaging experience.
+It focuses on exploring and utilizing the full potential of the StreamChat SDK, offering real-time messaging, customizable UI components, and seamless user interactions.
+The app includes dynamic message bubbles, real-time updates, and integrated image/text message support.</p>
+<p id="description">Developing this app was an exciting journey into advanced chat functionalities, and I’m eager to introduce new features in the upcoming version.</p>

 <h2>Installation Steps:</h2>